aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

         } else {
     </pre>

-### Else augment the message with an alert if the a solar flare has been detected in the last 30 days
+#### TODO 4 - Else no augment was passed.
+Just update the message with an alert if a solar flare has been detected in the last 30 days

     <pre>
           // check dates for recent solar flares.